Wild things

 |

 The camera traps set up by conservation biologist Madeleine Wheatley have revealed a world of wildlife that we could only guess at before.
+The diverse mix of habitats make the Chateau incredibly biodiverse.

 Wild boar with babies (marcassins)